In most cases, the internal filtration systems found in better quality water ionizers provide sufficient contaminant removal.

 Insufficient Water Ionizer Filtration

 Some water ionizers use filters that are only rated to remove chlorine and lead.
 Other companies come right out and say that pre-filtration is recommended for fully effective broad range contaminant removal.

-In these instances, GAC (granular activated carbon) paired with a KDF filter are often recommended.
-The most popular “supplemental” filtration system is a triple-bank system that include one GAC cartridge, one activated alumina cartridge and a KDF cartridge.
+In these instances, GAC (granular activated carbon) paired with a KDF filter is often recommended.
+The most popular “supplemental” filtration system is a triple-bank system that includes one GAC cartridge, one activated alumina cartridge, and a KDF cartridge.

 Not Sure About Your Water?

-If you’re on a municipal water supply, your water company is required to publish a water quality report each year listing the contaminants found during regular testing.
+If your area uses a municipal water supply, your water company is required to publish a water quality report each year listing the contaminants found during regular testing.
 It’s a good start but sometimes the data is limited.

 If you’re on well water you should have your water tested at least once a year to determine the types and levels of contaminants.
 Well water quality and the levels of contaminants found will vary based on rainfall amounts as well as changes in regional agricultural and industrial activities.